TheDavo/odin-rock-paper-scissors/README.md

 # Current Status

-The game right now is in the Foundations version; it is currently just a console based game.
+The game right now is in the Foundations version

+The `main` branch hosts the console version.

+The `rps-ui` branch hosts the UI version of the game.

 # Instructions